Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **catalog_custom_fpath** [ Type: *str* ]

-	If using a custom catalog, set *use_catalog: to *custom* and this value gives the locaiton of this *csv* file
+	If using a custom catalog, set *use_catalog: to *custom* and this value gives the location of this *csv* file

 	.. code:: python